harrismcc/diff-buddy/rich_text_loading_states_blog.md

          ],
 ```

-Both the `@mentions` and `#references` configurations now pass the signal along, and the hash suggestion enables the new `enableLoadingState` feature.
+Notice that the `#` (reference) suggestions enable the loading state with `enableLoadingState: true`, while `@` (mention) suggestions do not.
+This gives flexibility to enable the feature per suggestion type.

-## Updating the Suggestion List Component
+## Adding Loading State UI Component

-The RichTextSuggestionList component now accepts and displays loading state:
+The suggestion list component now imports the `Skeleton` component and accepts an optional `isLoading` prop to display placeholder items while data is being fetched.

 ```diff
 diff --git a/app/components/ui/RichTextSuggestionList.tsx b/app/components/ui/RichTextSuggestionList.tsx